neptune-ai/docs/docs/integrations/aws_ec2.rst

         nano Dockerfile

     b.
-Copy insights of the following Dockerfile to your newly created file:
+Copy insights of the following Dockerfile to your newly created file.
+(If you want to run on a GPU, make sure to change your Dockerfile to start from Nvidia Docker images.)

     .. code-block:: Docker